HydrologicEngineeringCenter/Vortex/README.md

 # Vortex

 Vortex is a collection of data processing utilities targeted for Hydrologic Engineering Center applications, e.g. HEC-HMS.
+The Vortex API uses [NetCDF Java](https://www.unidata.ucar.edu/software/thredds/current/netcdf-java/) and [GDAL](https://gdal.org/) libraries to perform operations on spatial data.

+The **importer** utility takes NetCDF, Grib, HDF, ASC, or HEC-DSS files as input, gives the user options for clipping, re-projecting, and resampling data, and writes to HEC-DSS format.

+The **grid-to-point-converter** utility converts gridded data to basin-average time-series data.

+The **time-shifter** utility shifts grids in time.

+The **normalizer** utility normalizes volumes from one set of grids to another, e.g. normalize hourly QPE grids to daily [PRISM](http://www.prism.oregonstate.edu/) grids.

 ## Releases